 Today, LASIK works to correct a variety of common vision problems for good candidates.
-Myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregular cornea) and presbyopia (“aging eyes”) can all be treated with LASIK.
+Myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregular cornea) and presbyopia (“aging eyes”) can all be treated with laser eye correction.

 Your eyeglass prescription is just one of several factors your ophthalmologist considers before recommending LASIK.
 Here are the top five factors your LASIK surgeon will assess before determining whether you qualify for LASIK eye surgery.

 Your prescription (or “refractive error”) is measured in “diopters,” a metric unit used to indicate the strength of the eye or lens.
 Advanced laser vision correction profiles have the potential to treat up to +6.00 diopters of hyperopia, astigmatism up to 6 diopters and nearsightedness up to -12.00 diopters, depending on the laser chosen for the LASIK procedure.
 If you fall within these ranges, you may qualify for LASIK eye surgery.

-During your consultation, you should describe the quality of your vision, including any existing visual symptoms such as:
+During your consultation, you should describe the quality of your vision, including any existing visual symptoms and your overall eye health.

-Light distortion.
-This includes any glare, halos, starbursts and ghosting/blurring around light sources you may experience.
-Many people experience night vision symptoms as part of their vision.
+Symptoms of light distortion include any glare, halos, starbursts and ghosting/blurring around light sources you may experience.
+Many people experience problems with night vision as part of their eye condition.
 In most cases, night vision symptoms are reduced following LASIK far more frequently than they are increased.

-Dry eye.
-In the general population, dry eye is extremely common.
+In the general population, dry eye disease is extremely common.
 Recent research shows more than half of patients (59.2%) who had symptoms of dryness before LASIK reported their symptoms went away within three months after LASIK.
 If you’re experiencing any dry eye health problems in addition to impaired vision, LASIK may help reduce symptoms.

 LASIK wasn’t recommended to those with high eyeglass prescriptions when it was first introduced.
 However, with today’s technologies and techniques, many patients who were told they shouldn’t have LASIK in the past are often excellent candidates now.

-If you wear glasses and want to have your vision assessed (or reassessed) for LASIK qualification, schedule your free consultation now with the Wichita eye surgeons of Grene Laser.
+If you wear glasses or contacts and want to have your vision assessed (or reassessed) to see if you qualify for LASIK, schedule your free consultation now with the Wichita eye surgeons of Grene Laser.